practal/.github/profile/README.md

 <img width="100%" src="profile/products.png">

-The graphic shows several planned, highly interdependent products: two web apps, and six supporting open-source TypeScript packages.
+The graphic shows three planned, highly interdependent products: a cloud app, a Visual Studio Code extension, and a programming language.

 Let's see what each of these products is about in a bit more detail.

 ## *Practal.com*